 Novotel Bangkok Sukhumvit 4

 Mid-range reliability in the right location.
-BTS Asok puts you one stop from Terminal 21, direct access to the Sukhumvit restaurant corridor, and a straightforward connection to the airport on the same line.
+BTS Asok puts you one stop from Terminal 21, with direct access to the Sukhumvit restaurant corridor and a straightforward airport connection on the same line.
 Agoda score 8.7.
-The hotel doesn't have the character of the riverside properties but the operational efficiency of a location like this earns its place in the Bangkok lineup.
-Good choice for people who want BTS access to everything without paying luxury rates.
+The hotel doesn't have the character of the riverside properties, but the operational ease of a location like this earns its place in the Bangkok lineup.
+A good choice for people who want BTS access to everything without paying luxury rates.

 Planning beyond Bangkok?
 The best SHA hotels in Phuket and best SHA hotels in Koh Samui are the next logical stops south.